Illinois man cited for grass clippings in road after fatal motorcycle crash

 WICS-TV reports the state penalty for first-offense littering of grass clippings in Illinois could result in a $1,500 fine.

-The investigation report indicates Pankey is due in court on July 9.
+The investigation report indicates Pankey is due in court July 9.

 The Bureau County Sheriff’s Department tells KWQC investigators determined Cheryl Zeglen was not wearing a helmet at the time of the crash.